(Download My CV)

-I gained my PhD in aesthetics at the University of Helsinki in 2009, with studies/research also at the University of Pisa, University of Uppsala and (as visiting PhD student with a grant from the Academy of Finland) Temple University Philadelphia.
-It was a nice mix of very different approaches, and I am happy that I saw how you can do things in various ways even in the academy.
+I gained my PhD in aesthetics at the University of Helsinki in 2009, with studies/research done also at the University of Pisa, University of Uppsala and (as visiting PhD student with a grant from the Academy of Finland) Temple University Philadelphia.
+My studies were a happy mix of very different approaches, and I think I became quite emancipated with what you can do in the academy, with so many diverse models for it.

 Currently I work as Principal University Lecturer of Theory of Visual Culture at Aalto University’s School of ARTS.
 PUL is an honorary tenured position, based on distinguished teaching merits, analogous to Reader in English universities.
 In my university I teach and supervise only MA and doctoral students.
-I am pretty free to do my courses as I want, so besides the ‘compulsory’ teachings in philosophy, aesthetics, and academic writing, I do theme courses, like e.g. on literature outside of literature, authorship, B-Film or, okay, this is a novel experiment, on aesthetics of martial arts.
-I try to create courses (as well as books) in the Steven Spielberg fashion.
+While I am, in a way, a bit like a ‘plumber’ here in this art and design school, who is asked to join a course with a talk about something or to do an introduction for a course unit, I am mostly pretty free to do my courses as I want, so besides the ‘compulsory’ teachings in philosophy, aesthetics, and academic writing, I do theme courses, like e.g. on literature outside of literature, authorship, B-Film or, okay, this is a novel experiment, on aesthetics of martial arts.
+I create courses (and write books) in with what I call the Steven Spielberg method.
 Spielberg has many times said, that he does films that he would have liked to see, e.g. as a kid.
 I create courses that I would like to have been on, and books, that I would have liked to read.
-Simple, in principle, but sometimes challenging.
+So far this method has proved good, and made students happy too.

-I am currently a member of the JUFO evaluation board, which makes decisions on the ranking of scholarly journals in Finland, and also a board member of the SLS’s funding jury (for literature and the arts).
-This has been very useful, as I have learned a lot on how this kind of structures work, and also I have seen what kind of projects exist.
-As establishing member (with Zoltán Somhegyi) and chair of the Society of Dialogical Aesthetics, I work hard to develop a new format for conferences, where pre-written and pre-presented longer papers leave space for dialogue at site (more in the link).
+I am currently a member of the JUFO evaluation board, which decides upon the ranking of scholarly journals in Finland.
+It has been interesting to take a look at so many journals, that I had never even heard about.
+I am also board member in the SLS’s funding jury (for literature and the arts).
+This has also proved useful, as I have learned a lot about the way funding evaluations work, and of course seen through the applications how many fascinating projects there are out there.
+As establishing member (with Zoltán Somhegyi and Sara Berti) and chair of the Society of Dialogical Aesthetics, I work hard to develop a new format for conferences, where pre-written and pre-presented longer papers leave space for more dialogue at site, and we are now also working on an aesthetics podcast, which will be launched soon.
 I am also member of the board of the International Association of Aesthetics (2014-2018, 2024-) and on the organizing committee of next year’s world conference in (Prešov) Slovakia.
-I am the Finnish representant on the board of the Nordic Society for Aesthetics.
+I represent Finnish on the board of the Nordic Society for Aesthetics.
+All these add to the possibility to get a birds-eye view on what is going on and what kind of possibilities there exists out there.
+I wish academia could be more diverse methodologically, demographically and culturally, and as I had sometimes a hard time fitting in with my persona and background, I work hard to make it easier for future generations.

 As editor of the book series Palgrave Studies in the Philosophy of Popular Culture, I work, with Dusan Milenkovic, to provide a platform for studying popular culture philosophically (please check the link for the ongoing call for manuscripts).
+The idea of the book series is to provide a platform for philosophical reflection on whatever the term popular culture entails, from kitsch to comics, from computer games to rap music.
 A variety of peer-reviewed journals also have me as a more or less active board member, e.g. ESPES, (2020-) The Journal of Global Popular Culture, the Finnish journal for art education Research in Arts and Education (2018-), Journal of Ecohumanism (2021) and Nuova antropologia filosofica (2023) – and I am an ex board member in The Nordic Journal of Aesthetics (2002-2005), Terra Aestheticae (2019-2022), Aesthetica Universalis (2017-2022), and also the Finnish journal for artistic research Ruukku (2017-2019).

-I was also founding member of Popular Inquiry: The Journal of Kitsch, Camp and Mass Culture, which unfortunately had the destiny of having to quit (2023).
+I was also founding member of Popular Inquiry: The Journal of Kitsch, Camp and Mass Culture, which unfortunately had the destiny of having to quit (2023, the link leads to the archive page).
 I really enjoyed the attempt to create a journal for only philosophical takes on popular culture, but as the sad case of the journal having to quit, I have been happy with the book series (see above) at Palgrave.
 While being editor-in-chief of Popular Inquiry (2017-2023), I was also editor-in-chief of The Journal of Somaesthetics, with Falk Heinrich and Richard Shusterman (2018-2020) for a while.
-Both experiences were good.
+Both experiences in these at least in some sense ‘alternative’ journals were good.
 I saw many interesting manuscripts and had my say on what was published.
-For me the main reason for any board sitting is that I get to see things.
-Often, also, I have actually met nice people on those boards.
+I was able to help many young scholars to fit their article in, and the I tried to keep the ‘template’ as open as possible.

 One could call me a generalist, and there is a bit of a truth in that, but my education also comes from a variety of sources, including the Helsinki School of aesthetics (applied and environmental, as the spearheads, with a broad outreach methodologically speaking), semiotics, Italian philosophy, and American pragmatism.
-Lately I have also expanded my field of knowledge also towards Indian philosophy (my outreach is anyway quite global), film studies, and idea history.
+Lately I have also expanded my publishing into Indian philosophy (my outreach is anyway quite global), film studies, and idea history.
 I have also a strong relationship to German philosophy, especially phenomenology and the Frankfurt School.
 It would be hard to say only one of the aforementioned disciplines or specializations, if I’d have to tell someone what my field is.
-There have been many important teachers and mentors, but if I’d have to list a couple, I’d say Arto Haapala, Ossi Naukkarinen, Pauline von Bonsdorff, Eero Tarasti, Richard Shusterman, Göran Sörbom, Pauli Pylkkö, and Arnold Berleant.
+But extended aesthetics is the truth, although even traditional and exegetic aesthetics is my thing – without forgetting theoretical cultural studies and film studies, but even in these cases aesthetics has kind of provided the framework.
+I have had many important teachers and mentors, but if I’d have to list a couple, I’d say Arto Haapala, Ossi Naukkarinen, Pauline von Bonsdorff, Eero Tarasti, Richard Shusterman, Göran Sörbom, Pauli Pylkkö, and Arnold Berleant.
 Topic-wise I have lately been interested in e.g. heritage, body philosophy, kitsch, martial arts, popular culture, art systems (globally), rasa theory, aesthetic experience and rap music.
-It is hard to pinpoint what I am, sometimes, but… Although topics keep on coming and going, I am in principle always doing aesthetics, sometimes just a bit extended, or applied – and of course I am a philosopher too, someone from cultural studies, or (lately quite often) from film studies.
 I believe in a Nietzschean fashion that although we need a strong base for our education (for me aesthetics, philosophy), we need to be free to make sense as scholars.
 Not always, but at least in my case, this is really true.

 Quite naturally societal perspectives land in my work too, echoing my background: I am not originally from the middle class, and my (often challenging) immigrant childhood in ‘multicultural’ environments like Rinkeby Stockholm (working class cosmopolitanism) left formative traces.
 I grew up in the artworld and the less privileged suburbs, my father being a painter, and my mother a writer (who worked increasingly later on with library issues, in the end in the Ministry of Education of Finland).